EconomistGrant/HTFE-tensortrade/README.md

 Tensortrade is a modulized quantitative reinforcement learning project.
 According to my adjustment, this project has achieved self-provided data input, futures market environment configuration, and deployment of tensorforce agents incluing PPO and A2C.

 For a preview of the learning results using PPO algorithm (https://arxiv.org/abs/1707.06347):

+The reward(profits) of the agent in an episode, with the initial investment $10,000.
+150% profits in 1000 timesteps.
 ![png1](https://github.com/EconomistGrant/HTFE-tensortrade/blob/master/Data/Picture1.png)

+The learning curve of the agent over episodes.
+After 600 trials, the rewards apparently converge.
 ![png2](https://github.com/EconomistGrant/HTFE-tensortrade/blob/master/Data/Picture2.png)
 The readme file will consist of the following parts:
 Modules Overview  | Running the Program | Details of Modules | Case Analysis (PPO/A2C)